urbanadventurer/Android-PIN-Bruteforce/README.md

 [Nethunter phone] ---[USB cable emulates keyboard]--->  [Locked Android phone]

-## What you need
+### You will need

+- A locked Android phone
-- Nethunter phone (or any Android with HID kernel support)
+- A Nethunter phone (or any rooted Android with HID kernel support)
-- USB OTG (On The Go) cable/adapter.
-Usually a USB Male Micro-B to male USB A adapter.
+- USB OTG (On The Go) cable/adapter (USB male Micro-B to female USB A), and a standard charging cable (USB male Micro-B to male A).
-- Locked Android phone
 - That's all!

 ## Benefits

 - You can use a Nethunter phone
-- You don't need a Rubber Ducky or more expensive forensic hardware
+- You don't need to buy a Rubber Ducky or expensive forensic hardware
 - You can easily modify the backoff time to crack other types of devices
 - It works!

 ## Features

 - Log file
-- Detects when phone is unplugged or powered off
-- Retries phone connection every 5 seconds
+- Detects when the phone is unplugged or powered off, and waits while retrying every 5 seconds
 - Configurable delays of N seconds after every X PIN attempts
+- Optimised PIN list

+## Installation

+TBC

+## Usage

+TBC

+## Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.

+## Frequently Asked Questions

+- How long does it take?
+16.6 hours for all 4 digit PINs.
+- Why not use the Hak5 USB Rubber Ducky script with Duck Hunter in NetHunter?
+I tried this first and it didn't work (as of August, 2020).

+## Supported Android Phones/Devices

+It has been tested with these devices:
+- Samsung S5 with Android 6.0.1

+## Known Issues

+- The locked phone will miss keyboard input (PIN attempts) when the battery is low, and an on-screen popup appears.
+- This cannot detect when it unlocks

 ## Roadmap